juretrilar/dapp-smart-contract/README.md

 # dapp-smart-contract
-Harness the power of Ethereum smart contracts, tokens and decentralized client apps with this example/boilerplate/template.
+Harness the power of Ethereum smart contracts, tokens and decentralized client apps with this examplary template.

 Todo:
 - fixes